MauricioJCarrillo/html-css-js-practices/README.md

 18. Practice-18: How to use transition?
 19. Practice-19: How to use Transition timing function and delay?
 20. Practice-20: How to use a API with Callbacks?
+21. Practice-21: How to use a API with Promises?